slatedocs/slate/source/index.html.md

 **Is there a maximum transaction volume and transaction amount in a day?**

 There are no daily limits of how many bulk campaigns can be created and executed.
 There is also no limit to the number of total transactions per disbursement campaign.

+**How many recipient emails can I send the transaction notification to?**

+You can send up to 5 emails per transactions with a limit of 255 characters total.
+For each transaction, simply list out the email recipients.

+**[Bulk Disburse Specific] What if the recipient name on the xlsx or CSV file is different from the bank account name?
+What is the phone number used for?**

+As long as the bank account number is valid and not dormant, the transaction will still be executed.

+The name and phone number are visible only to the partner and is used for the partner’s own documentation.
+The name and phone number listed are not used by OY or sent to the recipient.